What is Poker?

 Then there is another betting round, and afterward, a fourth shared card is dealt which is called a turn.

-Afterwards there is another betting round, and afterward, a fifth shared card is dealt which is called a river.
+Then there is another betting round, and afterward, a fifth shared card is dealt which is called a river.

 The player with the highest-ranked hand is the winner.
 Here are the possible hand rankings: